mrefish/elixir-school/lessons/specifics/iex_helpers.md

 ### `h`
 `h` is one of the most useful tools our Elixir shell gives us.
-Due to the languages fantastic first class support for documentation, the docs for any code can be reached using this helper.
+Due to the language's fantastic first class support for documentation, the docs for any code can be reached using this helper.
 To see it in action is simple:

 ```elixir